LightCreator1007/FullStackOpen_arunit/part0/ex4.md

 server-->>browser: the Json file having the data deactivate server

-Note right of browser: This new note is not stored in the database and is temporary, if we reload the page this change will be gone.
+Note right of browser: This new note is not stored in the database and is temporary, if we restart the server this change will be gone.
 ```